biaoyanf/SCOTUS-counterfactual/Readme.md

 ## Dataset

 - This dataset a subset of [the Super-SCOTUS dataset](https://github.com/biaoyanf/Super-SCOTUS), a multi-sourced dataset for the Supreme Court of the US.
-We make this subset available under the directory `generation_data`, which we used for the experiment in this paper.
+We make this subset available under [Harvard Database](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/C3FZAW).
+- Download the related files and put them under directory `generation_data`, which we used for the experiment in this paper.